-Primary:

-To measure emissions from No-Bake molds, formulated for use with cast iron, and manufactured based on protocols developed in capability study CP and CW to make a No-Bake Iron baseline.
-The Airsense real-time spectrometer & THC analyzer will be used to monitor the test, and sample tubes will be collected for analysis by an outside laboratory.
+Primary: To measure emissions from No-Bake molds, formulated for use with cast iron, and manufactured based on protocols developed in capability study CP and CW to make a No-Bake Iron baseline.
+The Airsense real-time spectrometer & THC analyzer will be used to monitor the test, and an outside laboratory will collect sample tubes for analysis.